jrisi256/obsidian/joe_shack_home/labeling theory.md

 * Durkheim -> Deviance is "normal" in society.

-* Official vs. informal sanctions -> Leading to labeling and stigmatization -> Chiricos piece -> labeling/stigmatization effects has differential impacts based on your social category (perhaps White-American offenders are more afraid of the felon label than African-American offenders.)
+* Official vs. informal sanctions -> Leading to labeling and stigmatization -> [[chiricosLabelingConvictedFelons2007]] -> labeling/stigmatization effects has differential impacts based on your social category (perhaps White-American offenders are more afraid of the felon label than African-American offenders.)

 * Wade -> processual unfolding -> you are with your buddies, crime not planned, things escalate.